canonical/kafka-k8s-operator/docs/how-to/h-manage-app.md

 ## Password rotation

-Password rotation can be performed in multiple ways, depending on the use case.
+Password rotation can be performed in multiple ways, depending on the requirements.

 ### External clients